When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The Evolution of Photography

 Daguerreotypes, wet plates, and emulsion plates were introduced into the industry in the late 1800s.
-Photographers evaluated different chemicals and techniques with every emulsion type.
+Photographers evaluated different chemicals and techniques with each type of emulsion.

 The three emulsions were vital in the development and evolution of modern photography as it has become popular today.